 For questions or assistance, contact Abby Dolinger at email@example.com.

-Funding notification can be expected in April 2022.
+Funding notifications can be expected in April 2023.

 Information about the Quartet Centers is available at their respective websites: